erhanhepyasar/Bidding/README.md

-Bidding Project
+main.Bidding Project

-Run the BiddingTest::main file to see the sample output like below:
+Run the test.BiddingTest::main file to see the sample output like below:

-=== Bidding Start ===
+=== main.Bidding Start ===

 --- Round 1 ---
 Current bids: Agent 1=0  Agent 2=0  Agent 3=0